Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/Network-Shared-Folder-and-DFS-Setup.md

 ### Network Shared Folders

-Network shared folders are very straight forward  you share a folder that is hosted on a file server to other devices on it's network.
+Network shared folders are straightforward, you share a folder hosted on a file server so it can be accessed by other devices on the network..
 - It Provides users with access to files and folders over the network.
 - Easy to set up and manage, ideal for small to medium-sized networks.
 - Users connect directly to the server hosting the shared folder.